Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/2-getting-started.md

 ## Hardware Requirements

- This tutorial targets the Zynq UltraScale+ ZCU102 evaluation board.
+ This tutorial targets the Zynq® UltraScale+™ ZCU102 evaluation board.
  The examples in this tutorial were tested using the ZCU102 Rev 1 board.
 To use this guide, you need the following hardware items, which are included with the evaluation board: